Who we are

 We advise the Prime Minister on:

-- highlighting the importance of science and technology for ‘levelling up’ economic growth across the UK
+- the role of science and technology for ‘levelling up’ economic growth across the UK

 Jobs and contracts

 The CST secretariat is provided by GO-Science and jobs are advertised on the CS jobs website.